harric17/harric17.github.io/index.md

 ---
 ## Conclusions

-<p>Many potential predictors were excluded from this analysisand moreover the final model was trained on only about 15% of the available data.
+<p>Many potential predictors were excluded from this analysis and moreover the final model was trained on only about 15% of the available data.
 Nonetheless a highly accurate model was constructed using random forests.
 </p>
 <p>Going forward several more investigative analyses could be performed.
 For example this data could be further explored using a complete case analysis, which would yeild information about the predictive importance of the variables that were excluded in this analysis due to a large number of missing values.
 Another additional future analysis might be creating a random forest using only the most important variables to see if model accuracy was similarly high.
 If so this would minimize the amount of data needed to be collected.
 A third future analysis might involve ways of better trying to distinguish classes the model had problems with e.g. class D from class C (see Table 1).
 </p>